 BOOKS

-My long-form projects have explored ideas and themes from family and place (She Played Elvis), to apology and reconciliation (What the Ground Can’t Hold), to couple-swapping and domesticity (Housework of Desire–forthcoming).
+My long-form projects have explored ideas and themes from flight and longing (Flight) to apology and reconciliation (What the Ground Can’t Hold).
+From family and place (She Played Elvis) to couple-swapping and domesticity (Housework of Desire–forthcoming).

 Screen Shot 2018-09-30 at 1.17.41 pm.png